Suicideboys

-Suicideboys (stylized as $uicideboy$) is an American hip hop duo from New Orleans, Louisiana.
+Suicideboys (stylized as $uicideboy$) is an American hip-hop duo from New Orleans, Louisiana.
 Suicideboys were founded in 2013 by cousins Scott "Scrim" Arceneaux Jr. and Aristos "Ruby da Cherry" Petrou.
 The duo initially rose to popularity on SoundCloud for their abrasive, self-produced beats and harsh lyrical content, as well as their music videos and themes prominently featuring substance abuse and suicidal ideation.
 They own and operate their own label, G*59 Records, under which all of their music is distributed by The Orchard.

 The duo is considered one of the most popular acts in the underground rap scene.
 After several years of solely releasing EPs and mixtapes, Suicideboys' debut studio album I Want to Die in New Orleans was released on September 7, 2018.
 It fared well commercially, becoming their first top-ten album on the US Billboard 200.
 In May 2019, they released their collaborative six-track EP with Blink-182 drummer Travis Barker entitled Live Fast, Die Whenever, which also featured Korn guitarist James Shaffer.

 Early years and formation

 Scott Anthony Arceneaux Jr. was born on April 11, 1989, in Marrero, Louisiana.
 Arceneaux originally was inspired by T-Pain and Lou Reed to produce music, buying his first laptop which he used to start DJing with money gained from selling drugs.
 Arceneaux’s passion for DJing extended when he started to attend Delgado Community College, where he was hired to DJ parties.
 He also worked selling used furniture, getting fired for his new hand tattoos after three years.

 Aristos Norman Petrou was born on April 22, 1990, to an American mother and Greek Cypriot father Pavlos Petrou, a former soccer head coach at Mount Carmel Academy who arrived in the country after obtaining an athletic scholarship to the University of New Orleans.
 Raised in Metairie, Louisiana, Petrou's interest in music began when he was seven, playing violin and then drums when he was ten, eventually joining bands in middle school.
 He worked at his father's restaurant as a waiter, a job he held until 2015.
 His experience with the punk rock scene continued as he joined the band Vapo-Rats as its drummer; however, disillusioned with the apathy his bandmates showed towards the future of the band, Petrou left in order to pursue his career with Arceneaux.

 Petrou and Arceneaux are first cousins and shared a close relationship since childhood.
-Realizing that both were interested in taking a musical career seriously, and both dissatisfied with the direction of their lives, the two formed Suicideboys, making a pact that if their musical career didn't work out, they would both kill themselves.
+Realizing that both were interested in taking a musical career seriously, and both dissatisfied with the direction of their lives, the two formed Suicideboys, making a pact that if their musical career did not work out, they would both kill themselves.
 Elaborating on this in an interview with Mass Appeal, Arceneaux states that "it was pretty much like cutting the hand, bleeding, and making a pact that there's no plan B, that if this doesn't happen by the time we're 30, I'm blowing my head off".